 Tenancy

-Tenancy cases are managed through NCAT's Consumer and Commercial Division.
+Tenancy and social housing cases are managed through NCAT's Consumer and Commercial Division.

 Orders NCAT can make